 Many first-generation college students or those from low-income families do not have the funds to pay their way through college.
 Even with the assistance of student loans, the money might not be enough to cover basic costs for books, supplies, or a meal plan.
 As tuition costs increase, many students must work full-time to pay for college or support their families.

 Another reason college students drop out is a lack of time.
 Creating a healthy work-life balance is hard enough.
-Adding schoolwork on top can be the breaking point of a student who doesn’t have time for their projects, activities, and work responsibilities.
+Adding schoolwork on top can be the breaking point for a student who doesn’t have time for their projects, activities, and work responsibilities.

 Staying on top of lectures, tests, and studying can become stressful for students who don’t know how to manage their time.
 Because college requires a commitment of several years, many students might not think the time and effort are worth the anxiety and burnout.
 Either life, work, or health will get in the way.

-Sometimes the social dynamics of college hinder students from enjoying their time at school.
+Sometimes, the social dynamics of college hinder students from enjoying their time at school.
 Whether due to bad experiences or a lack of community and friendship, campus life comes with many pressures to fit in and find good peer relationships.
 Some students also feel the pressure to outperform their peers academically, leading to anxiety or stress over comparisons and inadequacy.

-Finally, the challenge of academics is a reason students drop out of community college.
+The challenge of academics is another reason why students drop out of community college.
 College coursework can be challenging, and students need many resources and assistance to succeed and graduate.
 Those who do not meet academic requirements might be tempted to drop out before they can make positive improvements.
-However, those feelings of frustration can pass once academic advisors and mentors work to help struggling students understand concepts, complete homework on time, and meet project deadlines.

 Without assistance from the college, struggling students may feel stressed and anxious with the fast-paced environment of technical classes or high-level courses.
+However, those feelings of frustration can pass once academic advisors and mentors work to help struggling students understand concepts, complete homework on time, and meet project deadlines.

-To help reduce students’ financial burdens, community colleges should offer better distance education programs and tuition offerings for non-resident students.
+To help reduce students’ financial burdens, community colleges should offer better distance education programs and tuition offerings for nonresident students.
 More opportunities for financial assistance will mean fewer student dropouts.

 Learners who feel overwhelmed by classes and projects might be tempted to drop out due to burnout or stress.
 However, extra study assistance from peer mentors and professional tutors can build a student’s confidence and help them succeed academically.